pfei-sa/binance-LOB/readme.md

     #process yor orderbook
 ```

-The generator when there is a gap in the diff depth stream  (probably due to connection lost while logging data), i.e. the previous `final_update_id + 1 != first_update_id`, or there is no more diff stream in the database.
+The generator is exhausted when there is a gap in the diff depth stream  (probably due to connection lost while logging data), i.e. the previous `final_update_id + 1 != first_update_id`, or there is no more diff stream in the database.
 To skip the gap and start a new generator, simply use the last `last_update_id` from previus iteration again.

 See docstring for both function for more detail.